alkem-io/alkemio/README.md

 If you are interested in getting involved please reach out and connect via <info@cherrytwist.org>!

 # How is Cherrytwist built?
-The set of concepts and terms used for the design of CherryTwist can be found [here](./Design/ConceptualDesign.md).
+The set of concepts and terms used for the design of CherryTwist can be found inour [Conceptual Design](./Design/ConceptualDesign.md).
 It is important to read this document first, as a lot of the terminology used in the rest of the design documentation as well as the code is described here - so having this mental model clear helps.

-A high level technical design for CherryTwist can be found [here](./Design/TechnicalDesign.md).
+A high level technical design for CherryTwist can be found in our [Technical Design](./Design/TechnicalDesign.md).

 A key goal of the platform is to leverage the latest technical capabilities such as Self Sovereign Identity, verified credentials (trust, reputation), formalised agreements via smart contracts etc etc - without exposing those details to the end user!